Output Hypothesis Language Learning: How Production Accelerates Fluency

 When learners produce output, especially in collaborative situations, they often reflect on the language itself.
 You might pause mid-sentence and think about whether a word is correct, or discuss with a study partner which grammar pattern fits better.
 This conscious reflection about language forms and rules is what Swain called the metalinguistic function.

 This reflection can happen internally when you're writing and revising your own work, or externally through dialogue with other learners or teachers.
-Either way, it deepens your understanding of how the language system works.
+Either way, it deepens your understanding of how the new language system works.
 You're not just using the language automatically, you're thinking about the mechanics behind it.

 Writing is particularly good for facilitating this metalinguistic reflection because you have time to consider your choices, revise, and analyze what works.
 When I write in my target language, I'll often stop and think through why I'm choosing one particle over another, or whether a phrase sounds natural.
 That analytical process builds competence in a way that pure input doesn't.